• Skip to primary navigation

 Instructions

 • Dice onion and celery.
-Add ground beef and vegetables to a large stock pot and cook until meat is cooked through.
+Add ground beef, onions, celery and salt to a large stock pot and cook over medium-high heat until meat is cooked through.

 • Add in the tomatoes and beans.
 Stir well until everything is combined.